 The Valley Hospital is a fully accredited, acute care, not-for-profit hospital serving more than 440,000 people in 32 towns in Bergen County and adjoining communities.

 Valley has been recognized nine consecutive times for service excellence under the J.D.
-Power and Associates Distinguished Hospital ProgramSM.
+Power and Associates Distinguished Hospital Program.
 This distinction acknowledges a strong commitment by The Valley Hospital to provide an outstanding patient experience.
 Valley was the first hospital in the tri-state area to be awarded this distinction.
-In addition, Valley was designated a Magnet facility for nursing excellence from the American Nurses Credentialing Center in 2003, and was redesignated in 2008.
+In addition, Valley was designated a Magnet facility for nursing excellence from the American Nurses Credentialing Center in 2003, and was re-designated in 2008 and 2013.
 Magnet designation is the nursing profession's highest honor.

 The hospital is also known for its maternity services at The Center for Childbirth, where approximately 3,000 babies are welcomed into the world each year.
 The Center features a state of New Jersey-designated Neonatal Intensive Care Unit, which is directed by four full-time neonatologists.